Shubhanshu156/Earthquake-Tracker/README.md

 * MAP implementation
 * User can choose theme Light or Dark
 * 7 different MAP themes are available
+* Swipe down to refresh the earthquake data
 * Search feature, user can search earchquakes by country name or by magnitude

 ### MAP API Key